Iowa Sex Abuse Lawsuits

 Another critical element in calculating settlements is the credibility and details provided in the victim’s testimony.
 The more compelling the narrative and corroborating evidence, the stronger the case value.
 Iowa law also allows for the possibility of punitive damages in some cases, which are meant to punish the offender and deter similar conduct in the future.
 It is not just about what happened; it is about making sure it never happens again.

 • $9,000,000 Settlement: The Roman Catholic Diocese of Davenport agreed to settle 37 claims of sexual abuse for $9,000,000.
 The acts of abuse occurred between the 1950s thru the 1970s, so the claims were legally time-barred under Iowa law.
-The names of 5 of the 11 priests named by the victims were released: Francis E. Bass, William F. Wiebler, Theordore Anthony Geerts, Drake R. Shafer and Rev. James Janssen.
+The names of 5 of the 11 priests named by the victims were released: Francis E. Bass, William F. Wiebler, Theodore Anthony Geerts, Drake R. Shafer and Rev. James Janssen.

 • $1,500,000 Verdict: A 13-year-old male alleged that he suffered emotional distress when he was sexually molested by a nonparty priest at the defendant’s church.
-The plaintiff contended that the defendant failed to perform a background check on its priests, failed to take evasive action after being informed of the incident, failed to ensure the safety of the minor churchgoers entrusted in its care and that its negligence was the cause of the plaintiff’s injuries.
+The plaintiff contended that the defendant failed to perform a background check on its priests, failed to take evasive action after being informed of the incident, failed to ensure the safety of the minor churchgoers entrusted in its care, and that its negligence was the cause of the plaintiff’s injuries.
 The defendant denied liability.

 • $127,000,000 Verdict: A 13-year-old girl was sexually assaulted by defendant J.H., a 44-year-old male.
 J.H. reportedly provided alcohol for an overnight party for his son and friends and allegedly engaged in sexual intercourse with the plaintiff and performed other sex acts on her while she was intoxicated.
 J.H. allegedly pled guilty to one count of lascivious acts with a child and five counts of providing alcohol to a minor.
-The minor’s parents asserted claims alleging sexual assault and battery, intentional infliction of emotional distress, negligent infliction of emotional distress and negligent supervision.
-There was no third party defendant so its not clear if the plaintiff ever collected much of this verdict.
+The minor’s parents asserted claims alleging sexual assault and battery, intentional infliction of emotional distress, negligent infliction of emotional distress, and negligent supervision.
+There was no third party defendant so it is not clear if the plaintiff ever collected much of this verdict.

 • $1,890,000 Verdict: Plaintiff alleged that he was sexually abused by his uncle, Rev. James Janssen, a priest in the Diocese of Davenport.
-Initially the Uncle admitted to the abuse, but he later recanted on the witness stand.
+Initially, the uncle admitted to the abuse, but he later recanted on the witness stand.
 Janssen faced other abuse allegations and was removed from the priesthood in 2004.

 • $37,000,000 Settlement: In 2006, the Archdiocese of Davenport filed for bankruptcy.
-The Diocese agreed to a settlement that would pay $37 million to a group of 156 alleged abuse victims and this resolved the bankruptcy.
+The Diocese agreed to a settlement that would pay $37 million to a group of 156 alleged abuse victims, and this resolved the bankruptcy.

 Iowa Sex Abuse News & Updates

-November 26, 2024: Dr. Nikolas May, a family practice and obstetrics physician in Manchester was disciplined by the Iowa Board of Medicine for engaging in a sexual relationship with an employee who was also his patient, as well as failing to report his hospital suspension related to the relationship.
+November 26, 2024: Dr. Nikolas May, a family practice and obstetrics physician in Manchester, was disciplined by the Iowa Board of Medicine for engaging in a sexual relationship with an employee who was also his patient, as well as failing to report his hospital suspension related to the relationship.

 The Iowa Board of Medicine issued a citation and warning, noting that such conduct constituted “unprofessional and unethical misconduct,” even if the patient had consented.
 May received a $3,000 civil penalty, a 30-day hospital suspension, and must complete a professional boundaries course.
 He accepted a settlement agreement, waived his right to a contested hearing, and was warned that future violations could result in harsher disciplinary actions.